FREE SHIPPING OVER $100* | REFFER AND EARN 10% OFF AFTER SALE BY PROVINDING THE DETAIL'S ON info@kingsframingandartgallery

-Prussian Blue: The first synthetic colour of the Industrial Revolution was discovered by accident in 1704 while a chemist was trying to formulate artificial crimson.
-Cool blue with a more muted tint than Phthalo Blue.
+Prussian Blue, the first synthetic colour of the Industrial Revolution, was discovered by accident in 1704 while a chemist was trying to formulate artificial crimson.
+It is a cool blue with a more muted tint than Phthalo Blue.
 It has a high tinting strength, is lightfast, and is especially beautiful in its transparency.

 Item #: 6560